tamsri/wisim/README.md

 5. Click on Installs on left corner for downloading Unity Version: 2019.3.15f1
 6. Run the project

+**Rays appear only on scene, not from game camera because the script was using Debug tool instead of drawing actual 3D line**

 ## Map
 All contents are in /Assets directory.
 Objects folder contains objects that are in the scence. \
 Scenes are in folder /Scences.
 First scence is ray emiting from tower, second scence is from objects. \